sblantipodi/firefly_luciferin/docs/index.md

 ### In this release:

+- ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.7.2).
+- **Added profiles** for fast switching between modes via tray icon.
+- **Added new themes:**
+    - Dark blue theme.
+    - Dark purple theme.
+    - Light gray theme.
+- **Most settings can now be changed and saved on the fly** without the needs of restarting Firefly Luciferin.
+- GUI improvements, text now wraps on two or more lines when the phrase is too long, this applies to tooltips too.
+- Temp files cleanup to save disk space on startup.
+- Fire effect was too slow on light firmware, fixed.
+- Improved precision of the capture area when using margin.

+### In the previous release:

 - ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.6.1).
 - **Capture enhancements.** Bias Light effect is now smoother than before.
 The change/transition between the brightness steps is now more linear.
 - **Added an option to group LEDs.** The more LEDs you group, the smoother the Bias Light effect will be.
 Grouping LEDs afflicts precision.